DevdudeX/LMD-Alternative-Camera-Mod/README.md

 ## Info for keyboard users
-- The game works best by setting mouse to `Steering Only` in options and using the keyboard for forward and brake
+- If you want to actively play with mouse, the automatic alignment of the camera by the mod must be switched, otherwise mouse input has no effect (`AlignMode=Manual`)
-- It is recommended to turn off camera `auto-align`
+- The game works best by setting mouse to `Steering Only` in LMD options and using the keyboard for forward and brake

 ## Known Issues & Fixes
 - Game may freeze on quitting: Add the `--quitfix` to Steam Launch Options ([MelonLoader launch option](https://github.com/LavaGang/MelonLoader#launch-options))